gamelab/damage-pipeline-plugin/README.md

 	.gitignore		- Git ignore prevents upload of working files gruntfile.js	- Grunt tasks used to build plugin package.json	- Package data for Grunt

-# Description

-The Damage Pipeline is an advanced damage processing system for your [KiwiJS](http://www.kiwijs.org) games.
-It allows you to create composite damage packs and process them through a node-based pipeline.

-In fact, this system could be used for any configurable processing pipeline.
-Perhaps it could be used to calculate excise and spoilage on the income of a railway freight company operating in multiple countries.
-Any kind of process that involves performing operations on numbers in configurable ways can benefit from this plugin.

 # How to use